httpwg/wg-materials/ietf103/minutes.md

 Roy: We could split received and sent ABNF that are different.
 But that's not great.
 Implementations already have to accept what they get and do error handling from there.

 Martin: Can we get some information to help make the decision?
-What do implementations actially do on chars outside the norm?
+What do implementations actually do on chars outside the norm?
 What chars are used in practice?
-Some folsk can actually measure these things.
+Some folks can actually measure these things.

 Mark: We would get information all over the map, I think.
 Also public traffic is very different than private traffic happening behind firewalls.

 Piotr: Nginx rejects the entire request with bad headers.

-Patrick: Filter on respinses?
+Patrick: Filter on responses?

 Piotr: No idea.

 Patrick: I'm worried about "SHOULD NOT generate" will cause second order effects.
 I would like Core to clarify and increase interoperability.
 I worry that this would only produce the former.

-Mark: I'm concerned that we can wind up with a scneario where we have headers that are in use cannot be registered.
+Mark: I'm concerned that we can wind up with a scenario where we have headers that are in use cannot be registered.

-Mark: Data wouldhelp.
+Mark: Data would help.
 What is the set of things that cause interop issues?

 Jonathan Lenox: Registry is expert review.
 Maybe experts can discourage strange chars unless they are particularly useful.